Realm

 • Designed for Offline Use: Realm’s local database persists data on-disk, so apps work as well offline as they do online.

-• Device Sync: Makes it simple to keep data in sync across users, devices, and your backend in real-time.
-Get started for free with a template application that includes a cloud backend and Sync.
+• MongoDB Atlas Device Sync: Makes it simple to keep data in sync across users, devices, and your backend in real-time.
+Get started for free with a template application and create the cloud backend.

 Object-Oriented: Streamline Your Code